5.5. comp neuro#

 ex. language classification - âLanguage Recognition using Random Indexingâ (joshi et al. 2015)

-scalable, easily us any-order ngrams
+scalable, easily use any-order ngrams

 data